michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Data_Visualization.md

 If your graph is not appearing, we need to debug and check that the code is right and the data and HTML files are both in the same folder.

+CONGRATULATIONS!!!
+To complete this tutorial, send the HTML file to Michelle at mam2518@columbia.edu

+### ADVANCED - NOT IN CLASS

+1. Modify the Advanced template to include a title.
+2. Change the colors
+3. Change the font

+### EXTRA ADVANCED JS MASTER

+This [bubble chart](https://github.com/vlandham/gates_bubbles) remade for language in NYC.

 __________________________________________________________________________________________